thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 Do not start to think big!
 Once we start thinking big, we need to staff.
 Once we staff, systems grow and get out of control ... because of the *Thousand Module Effect*, *Mealy’s Law* and *Brooke's Law*.
 In the end, we need to keep all those people ~~busy~~ working.

 It is a hard sell to managers not to hire.
 That is counter intuitive.

+At one FinTech, after the second funding round, the CEO went crazy. "*We need to hire, hire!*".
+My reaction was: "*No!
+No, no, no. We are not ready to hire.
+The organisation and the system are not ready.*".
+In the end, they did not hire.
+Not because they listened to me, but because it is hard to hire 🤷 Ultimately, they grew with the same team size.
+At some point even at reduced size, because they pivoted.
+Grow the business, not the team!

 Start small!
 Probably slightly smaller than we think we need.